 Since October 2005, a number of individuals have been arrested in Denmark on suspicion of planning terrorist attacks.
-In April 2008, three people were convicted of planning an act of terror.
 In June 2008, the Danish Embassy in Islamabad, Pakistan was attacked by terrorists.
-The reprinting of cartoons of the Prophet Mohammed in 2008 has led to an increased focus on Denmark and Danish interests as a potential terrorist target.
-The cartoons were republished in September 2010.
+The reprinting of cartoons of the Prophet Mohammed in 2008 and 2010 has led to an increased focus on Denmark and Danish interests as a potential terrorist target.

 Civil unrest/political tension

-There have previously been isolated incidents of civil disturbance, particularly in the tourist area of Christiania, in Copenhagen.
+Isolated incidents of civil disturbance have occurred, particularly in the tourist area of Christiania in Copenhagen.
 While the majority of demonstrations are non-violent, travellers should remain vigilant and avoid large gatherings and demonstrations as they have the potential to turn violent.

 Money and valuables